- Technical Help

-The higher the hardness the more resistant the surface and the more difficult surface operations such as cutting and machining are.
+The higher the hardness the more resistant is the surface, and the more difficult surface operations such as cutting and machining are.

-Testing the hardness of steels can be used an indication of how they can be manipulated (formed, machined etc.) and how they will perform mechanically.
+Testing the hardness of steels can be used an indication of how easily they can be manipulated, (formed, machined etc.), and how they will perform mechanically.